balena-os/balena-supervisor/docs/API.md

 Temporarily stops a user application container.
 A reboot or supervisor restart will cause the container to start again.
 The container is not removed with this endpoint.

 This is only supported on single-container devices, and will return 400 on devices running multiple containers.
+Refer to v2 endpoint, [`/v2/applications/:appId/stop-service`](#post-v2applicationsappidstop-service) for running the query on multiple containers.

 When successful, responds with 200 and the Id of the stopped container.